Click for joy!

 Taking a look at what you’ve contemplated, here are some actions you could take right now.

 • First, clean some things up.
-In your answers, you’ve likely discovered some obvious things that are confusing your people that just haven't occurred to you until now.
+In your answers, you’ve likely discovered some obvious things that are confusing your team that just haven't occurred to you until now.
 All it would take to fix this is clarifying your expectations with them.
 Reach out to them and talk about it.
 For them, it will likely be a welcome relief.

 • For those things that are harder to let go of, imagine what delegating could free you to do instead, then think about how you could make progress on that.
 These things may take a bit longer for you to finally let go of, and that’s fine.
 Involving yourself in new things is a strategy for letting go of things that no longer need your involvement.